flavieninpekin/Information-Induced-Gradient-Contraction-in-Partially-Observable-MARL/README.md

 - Toy env: kappa~0 in HIDDEN reveals path integral alone is ambiguous

 ### Paper Status
 Targeting **AAAI-27** (deadline July 28, 2026).
-Paper draft and 7 figures in `paper/`.
-Three storylines under consideration (A: kappa as diagnostic tool, B: phenomenon & limits, C: PPO=A2C+Clip).
-Key gap: 510K PPO kappa values blocked by self-play infrastructure crash (NumPy 2.x + sb3-contrib incompatibility).
+Paper draft with appendix and 8 figures in `paper/`.
+Latest: continuous reveal experiments showing how gradient information is gradually recovered as hidden info is incrementally revealed.

 ### Dead Ends
 - IRL diagnostic → abandoned as trivial framing